 Based on the controversial off-Broadway musical comedy revue, "Oh!
 Calcutta! is a series of musical numbers about sex and sexual mores.
 Most of the skits feature one or more performers in ...

 Based on the controversial off-Broadway musical comedy revue, "Oh!
 Calcutta! is a series of musical numbers about sex and sexual mores.
 Most of the skits feature one or more performers in either a state of undress, simulating sex, or both.Written by

 The title is a pun on the French phrase, "Oh, quel cul t'as!", meaning, "Oh, what a cute bum you have!"
 It is taken, pun and all, from a painting Clovis Trouille (1889-1975) "Oh!
 Calcutta!
 Calcutta!".
 The title is written on the original painting at the right on the lower edge.
 The image of the painting appears in the background in the beginning.
 See more »

-During the final number, you can see the camera crew in the mirrors.
-Also, a crew member tries to run out of the shot as the camera pans around right after that.
+During the finale, the camera crew is reflected in the mirrors.
+As the camera pans around, a crew member tries to run out of the shot.
 See more »

 Was this review helpful to you?